ramkumar-nallusamy/sort-visualizer/README.md

     4. Then generate array using button, "Generate new array" and adjust time delays to see the visuals with various sort methods.
     5. Clik "start" to begin sorting.
     6. Change the array size and play more with sort methods.(maximum array size is 100)

-## Bugs in Pending :

-    1. In Quick sort visualisation process was not perfect upto the level.

 ## Scheme credits :